Cale-Torino/IOT_Projects/10. WiFi_power_meter_and_logger/README.md

 # WiFi power meter and logger

-WiFi_power_meter_and_logger
+Link to my article on my tutorial website [here]().

+Creating a wifi power monitoring and logging device with a LiPo battery.

+Connect to device and see the data via wifi, view on LCD or extract from SD card.

+required components:

-Esp8266
+- 1x Esp8266

-lcd
+- 1x Lcd

-sd card reader
+- 1x SD card reader

-lipo pcb
+- 1x Lipo pcb

-battery holder
+- 1x Battery holder

-current volts sensor
+- 1x Current volts sensor

-screw terminal green 6A
+- 1x Screw terminal 2 pin green 6A

-on off button
+- 1x On off button

-100 x 100 pcb
+- 1x 100 x 100 pcb